-Coming into Death Valley is no easy task for most programs, but that all depends on who you’re asking.
-Both LSU and Clemson play in “Death Valley,” but neither has ever played on the other team’s field.
-They’ve only played three times before, and only in bowl games, but that’s all about to change.
-We’re finally going to find out where the real Death Valley is
+Coming into Death Valley is no easy task for most programs, but that all depends on where you're standing and who you're asking.
+Both LSU and Clemson play in "Death Valley," but neither has ever played on the other team's field.
+They've only played three times before, and only in bowl games, but that's all about to change.
+We're finally going to find out where the real Death Valley is

 The two Tigers' programs have scheduled a home-and-home series for the 2025-26 regular season.
 Clemson will play host the first game, welcoming LSU into Memorial Stadium to kick off the 2025 season on August 30.
 The following year, LSU hosts Clemson at Tiger Stadium on September 5, 2026.

-It’s Death Valley versus Death Valley, and this is going to be a lot of fun.
+It'll be Death Valley versus Death Valley, and this is going to be a lot of fun.

 The LSU Tigers lead the all-time series 2-1, winning the 1959 Sugar Bowl and the 1986 Peach Bowl over Clemson.
 Most recently, 14th-ranked Clemson and head coach Dabo Swinney knocked off No. 8 LSU and Les Miles in an instant classic at the 2012 Chick-fil-A Bowl.